The Church of Jesus Christ of Latter-day Saints in Italy: Malta

 Some church presence including a branch occurred during the 1850's.
 However no known church presence occurred after the 1850s until the 1960's when LDS Church members came with the British military.
 Informal member groups lasted until at least 1972.

 The government of Malta granted permission for the Church to have missionaries in the country in January 1980.
 A branch was organized December 1988.
 Due to anti-American demonstrations, missionaries left the country in early 1991 and returned in June 1993.
 The branch was discontinued for a few months in 1991.

 Malta is currently part of Italy Rome Mission and the Mosta Branch meets at a meetinghouse at the corner of Constitution St and Kurat Schembri in Mosta.
 A Family History Center is located in the meetinghouse.

 Temples

-The Rome Italy Temple serves all stakes in Italy.
+The Rome Italy Temple serves most stakes in Italy.
 Prior to its completion, Bern Switzerland was the nearest temple.
 A temple to be built in Milan was announced at the October General Conference 2024.